neel-dey/Atlas-GAN/README.md

 `train_script.py` is the main template construction script that implements all methods considered in the paper for the 3D datasets.

-The current code repository will be heavily refactored (e.g., improving data loading, better abstraction).
+The current code repository will be heavily refactored (e.g., improving data loading, better abstraction) in the coming days and weeks.
 FFHQ-Aging scripts only require a change from 3D to 2D and will be added as well.

 ## Dependencies